Luke James (singer): 2007–present: songwriting and breakthrough

 After disbanding, James honed his skills as a songwriter, quickly hooked up with producer Danja, and began to craft hits for those in the pop, R&B and soul genres.
 He also worked alongside Tank.
 He then began to co-write hits, such as Chris Brown's "Crawl" for his third album, Graffiti.
 In addition to writing for Brown, he also wrote (or co-wrote) hits for pop artists such as Justin Bieber ("That Should Be Me"), Britney Spears ("Kill the Lights") and Keri Hilson ("Do It").

-In 2005, he appeared in Destiny's Child's Soldier video, with the members of the Upskale music trio.
-In 2011, he was personally selected by R&B singer Beyoncé to appear as a model/actor in her "Run the World (Girls)" music video.
+In 2005, he appeared in Destiny's Child's "Soldier" video, with the members of the Upskale music trio.
+In 2011, he was selected by R&B singer Beyoncé to appear as a model/actor in her "Run the World (Girls)" video.
 In December 2011, he released his debut extended play (EP) album #Luke as a free digital download.
 His first single, "I Want You", received universal acclaim from critics for its production and for James' vocal performance.
 The single later earned him a nomination for Best New Artist at the 2012 Soul Train Music Awards.
 Upon release of his second free digital mixtape, Whispers in the Dark, in December 2012, James began to garner buzz for his formal self-titled debut album, which is expected to be released from Def Jam in early 2014.
 On January 8, 2013, the album's first single, "Make Love to Me", was released to iTunes one month after the music video directed by Frank Gatson.
 At the 56th Annual Grammy Awards, James was nominated for Best R&B Performance award for his 2012 single "I Want You" (but he lost to Usher's "Climax").
 On February 7, 2013, the song "I.O.U." was released as the second single from his anticipated debut album.